Why Dentists Run Late: 17 time sucks that can destroy your schedule

 The real cost isn’t just time — it’s also focus.
 Every time you hunt for an instrument, shift your eyes, or break your rhythm, you drain mental energy.
 By the end of the day, you’re worn out not from the dentistry, but from the interruptions.

-The nurse anticipates the next step, the next instrument, the next movement.
-The dentist stays in the zone.
+This is why I wrote an entire article on 6‑handed dentistry.
+When done properly, it’s not a luxury — it’s essential.
+A well-trained nurse will anticipate the next step, the next instrument, the next movement allowing the dentist to stay in the zone.
 The procedure becomes a smooth choreography instead of a scavenger hunt.

 7. Having too many materials and too many choices

-A cluttered operatory slows everything down.
+A cluttered menu of materials slows everything down.

 When you have five different bonding agents, six different composites, four different impression materials, and drawers full of “just in case” products, every decision takes longer.
 Choice creates delay.
-There’s a great book on the topic called ‘The Paradox of Choice” by Barry Schwartz.
+There’s a great book on the topic called The Paradox of Choice by Barry Schwartz.

-Meanwhile the nurse is sitting there wondering why everything needs to be so complicated.
+I’ve heard dentists saying: “Let’s use OptiBond… no, on second thoughts G‑Bond…, no, Clearfil SE…” Meanwhile the nurse is sitting there wondering why everything needs to be so complicated.

 Nurses should know exactly what bonding material you use for every procedure.
 These decisions should be made once and then baked into your routine.
-For a Class II filling, I used a certain bond 100% of the time.
-For an onlay, I used a different bond 100% of the time.
+For a Class II filling, I used a particular bond 100% of the time.
+For a porcelain onlay, I used a different bond 100% of the time.
+Doing that removes the improvisation and guesswork.

 Efficient dentists don’t have more materials.
 They have fewer — and they use them consistently.